 Expect a total of 6-7 interview rounds over 4-6 weeks, with system design being rounds 4 and 5 (possibly a third for final validation).

-Verified Statistic: Based on Glassdoor reviews, 70% of candidates progress to system design rounds after initial technical screenings.
+Verified Statistic: Based on Glassdoor reviews, most candidates progress to system design rounds after initial technical screenings.

 Judgment: Front-load your system design preparation, assuming you'll reach those rounds.